Do You Need a Visa?

 Are you planning on studying or doing an internship in Austria for up to six months?

 Will you be working as a guest professor at an Austrian university for one semester?

 If yes, go to: Visa (Entry Permit)

 A residence permit is issued to foreign nationals who want to stay in Austria for more than six months.

 If you answer yes to one of the following questions, you will most likely need a residence permit in order to both enter and stay in Austria.

-- Are you planning on moving to Austria for an unlimited period of time because you are retiring or you are married to an Austrian citizen?
+Are you planning on moving to Austria for an indefinite period of time because you are retiring or you are married to an Austrian citizen?

 If yes go to: Residence Permit